comunica/website/pages/cite.md

 ---

-If you are using or extending Comunica as part of a scientific publication, we would appreciate a citation.
+If you are using or extending Comunica as part of a scientific publication, we would appreciate a citation of our [article](https://comunica.github.io/Article-ISWC2018-Resource/).

 ```bibtex
 @inproceedings{taelman_iswc_resources_comunica_2018,